Llanelly

 Llanelly (Llanelli) is a village, community, and parish in the county of Monmouthshire, South East Wales.
-It formerly existed in the historic county of Brecknockshire.
+Until 1972 it existed in the historic county of Brecknockshire.
 The population of the community and ward at the 2011 census was 3,899.
 The Brecon Beacons National Park encompasses the parish and the surrounding area.

 Location

 The community lies in the Clydach Gorge.
 It is bisected by the Heads of the Valleys Road, and lies between Brynmawr in the west and Abergavenny in the east.

 Settlements

 The main settlements of the community are: Llanelly Hill, Blackrock, Clydach, Maesygwartha and Gilwern.
 Llanelly Hill is the north-west hilltop of the Clydach Gorge.
 It developed as a result of coal mining and limestone quarrying for the nearby ironworks which included the Clydach Ironworks and further west, the Ebbw Vale Ironworks.

 Blackrock and Clydach North (which is also referred to as 'Cheltenham') were built up along the turnpike road that ran on the north side of the river between Govilon and Merthyr Tydfil.
 Clydach South developed on the south side of the river above the ironworks.
 It climbs the north-west slopes towards Llanelly Hill.

 Gilwern is located at the mouth of the River Clydach, where it meets the River Usk.

 Maesygwartha lies between Clydach and Gilwern along one of the many tramroads in the gorge.